zeroluck/docs/sources/articles/ubuntu-shib-apache.md

 ## Troubleshooting

- - Make sure you update your hosts file on the Gluu Server, apache server, and your workstation--this won't work with just IP addresses.
+ - Make sure you update your hosts file on the Gluu Server, Apache server, and your workstation--this won't work with just IP addresses.

  - Check the Shibboleth logs if you don't see the headers or REMOTE_USER environment variables:
  `/opt/idp/logs/idp-process.log`  Also you may want to `# service tomcat stop` and `# service tomcat start` to make sure the new Shibboleth IDP xml files were loaded.

- - Clear the cookies in your browser for both the apache site and the Gluu Server if you are logging in and logging out a lot with lots of server restarts.
+ - Clear the cookies in your browser for both the Apache site and the Gluu Server if you are logging in and logging out a lot with lots of server restarts.